ivanperez-keera/Yampa/README.md

 ## Examples

-There is a directory with examples, which includes basic SDL examples and and one example with a Wiimote controller.
-You can install them by default with
+There is a directory with examples, which includes two basic SDL examples and and one with using a Nintendo Wii Remote.
+You can install them with:

 ```
 $ cabal sandbox init         # Optional, but recommended